-Workers’ compensation policies cover illness as well.
-The coverage typically only applies to conditions that derive directly from job tasks.
-For example, a pool cleaner diagnosed with a condition directly related to the use of cleaning agents during work could be covered under workers’ comp.
+Workers’ compensation policies cover occupational illnesses too.
+The coverage typically only applies to conditions that derive directly from job tasks like a pool cleaner diagnosed with lung disease caused by chemicals she uses for work.

 Will preexisting conditions prevent me from getting self-employed workers’ comp?

 Preexisting conditions do not prevent employers from obtaining workers’ compensation insurance for themselves or their employees.
 Policies only pay for new injuries and illnesses or flare-ups resulting from existing work.
-A carpenter with a back problem is usually still covered if he falls off a ladder and re-injures his back.
+A carpenter with a back problem that wasn’t caused by his job may still receive benefits if he falls off a ladder and reinjures his back.